devmount/SongDrive/src/docs/docs.en.md

 SongDrive is a tool for musicians performing songs on a regular basis.
 It was created to build a self-maintainable song database with a clean presentation of songs for different use cases, e.g.:

-- quickly searching for songs to play spontaneously
+- quickly finding songs to play spontaneously
 - transposing songs and export songsheets as PDF
 - creating setlists with minimal effort and provide custom tuning for songs
 - presenting setlists in different modes for the artist as well as for the audience